New & Used Ford F-150: In Depth

-For more than thirty years, the Ford F-150 has been one of the best selling cars in the U.S. It’s a full-size pickup truck that can double as a workhorse or an adventure-seeking family’s daily driver.
-In the process, become a staple of American truck culture.
+The Ford F-150 has been one of the best-selling vehicles in the U.S. for more than thirty years.
+It’s a full-size pickup truck that can double as a workhorse or an adventure-seeking family’s daily driver.
+Over time, it has become a staple of American truck culture.

 The Ford F-150 range is staggering in its breadth and depth.
 It runs from "rubber-mat special" base-line trucks ordered for fleet duty all the way up to King Ranch and Raptor editions that ladle on luxury features unimaginable to pickup buyers a decade or two ago.
 The truck can be ordered in variations that suit utility workers, contractors, ranchers, fifth-wheel trailer owners, and off-road racers alike.

 Ford F-150 history

 For the fourth-generation F-100, Ford added a "Ranger" trim level and briefly built some trucks with unibody construction, returning to body-on-frame designs in the mid-1960s.
 Four-door models were offered, as were versions that adopted camper tops easily.
 A fifth generation arrived in 1967, with plainer sheetmetal but the essential truck features intact--V-8 or in-line six engine, two- and four-door body styles, and payload capacity into heavy-duty territory.
 The sixth-generation truck is known primarily for adding the 302 V-8 to the lineup, spawning a new two-door Bronco SUV, and bringing the F-150 badge to the lineup; the latter was a higher-payload version of the existing F-100.